fanzhangg/fanzhangg/README.md

 ### Hi, I am Fan Zhang 👋

 I am interested in building LLM inference platform and runtime at production scale.
+In my spare time, I like to build small tools for my hobbies: Music, Movie, and Board Games.

 Selected projects: